-Whether you like to keep your floss in the original package, or wind it on a bobbin; there are a wide variety of options for keeping your thread organized.
+Whether you like to keep your floss in the original package or wind it on a bobbin, there are a wide variety of options for keeping it organized.

-If you want to keep the floss as is, a Stitch Bow Floss Organizer is the way to go.
-You simply place the floss on the top and bottom of the bow.
+- Keeping the floss as-is: If you want to keep the floss as-is, a Stitch Bow Floss holder is the way to go—simply place the floss on the top and bottom of the bow.
 Once you have it on the bow, you can place it in a binder.

-For skeins that are used and you have scraps left; bobbins are great ways to keep your floss in order.
-You can use the simple plastic bobbins on a key chain or you can get a bit more fancy by using cute wood bobbins.
-Be sure to purchase a bobbin winder, it will make the winding go much faster.
+- For skeins that are used but have remaining scraps: Bobbins are great ways to keep your floss in order.
+Use the simple plastic bobbins on a key chain or get a bit fancier by using themed wooden bobbins.
+Be sure to purchase a bobbin winder, as it will make the winding go much faster.

-If you just want to organize the floss for a particular project, a floss organizer is the way to go.
-You can not add a bulk floss on them, but they do allow for smaller portions for projects.
+- Floss for a particular project: If you just want to organize the floss for a particular project, use a simple floss organizer.
+You cannot add a bulk floss on them, but they do allow for smaller portions for projects.

-The biggest challenge of organizing your fabric is folding and making sure it continues to stay neat.
-One way to make sure your Aida and linens are kept nice and clean is to fold them on foam board and stack them like you would a book.
+The biggest challenge of organizing your fabric for cross-stitch projects is folding it properly and making sure it continues to stay neat.
+One way to make sure your linens are kept nice and clean is to fold them on foam board and stack them like you would a book.
 They will fit perfectly in a bookcase with the foam board.
-If you are worried about creases in your fabric.
-Why not roll your cloth and stack in a bin?
+If you are worried about creases in your fabric, roll the cloth and stack in a bin.
 This will keep the fabric from creasing and still keep your craft room clean.
-Both Design Mom and Smashed Peas and Carrots have brilliant ideas on how to keep your fabric organized.
-Get creative with your storage!Continue to 5 of 6 below.

-One great thing about cross stitch is that you can take your projects anywhere.
-You can stitch in a coffee shop, on the bus or in a park.
-The only issue is carrying around your supplies.
+One great thing about cross-stitching is that you can take your projects anywhere and stitch in a coffee shop, on the bus or in a park.
+The only issue, however, is carrying around your supplies.
 You need a tote that can handle your hoops, your floss and any other accessories you like to have on hand.
-Any tote will work but there are special ones that are specific to cross stitch and other needlework.
-Toteworthy Designs has taken the totebag to another level with their version of a customize cross stitch tote.
-They come in a variety of fabrics, or you can order one specifically made for you.
+Any tote will work, but there are special ones that are specific to cross-stitch and other needlework that can make organization much easier.